rcl-ssl/docs/api/models.md

 # ResourceRequest

-Represents a request for a resource in the RCL Public API
+Represents a request for a resource in the RCL SSL API

 | Parameter | Description | Type
 | --- | --- |--- |